iamfarzad/fbc-lab-v7/typescript-thrashing-implementation-plan.COMPLETE.md

 Detailed breakdown of function changes:

 ### Modified Functions:
-- All functions using `EnhancedChatMessage` - Update to use `Message` type
+- All functions previously using `EnhancedChatMessage` - Updated to use `Message` type
 - All functions using `UnifiedMessage` - Update to use `Message` type
 - Functions in `app/api/chat/unified/route.ts` - Remove local type usage
 - Component props interfaces - Update to use canonical `Message` type